Raspberry Pi 4 Model B Bare Metal Debugging with GDB and OpenOCD

 J-Link pin mappings come from Segger.

-The FT232H pin mappings depend on the OpenOCD configuration file you use as multiple mappings are possible depending on the ftdi layout_init and ftdi layout_signal settings in the file.
-I used the interface/ftdi/um232h.cfg file that comes with OpenOCD so these pin mappings are specific to that config.
+The FT232H pin mappings depend on the OpenOCD configuration file you use as multiple mappings are possible for the reset pins depending on the ftdi layout_init and ftdi layout_signal settings in the file.
+I copied the interface/ftdi/um232h.cfg file that comes with OpenOCD so these pin mappings are specific to that config.
 There are a lot of non-working config files in various forums and blog posts for this debug probe.
+The UM232H is a development board from FTDI that has a FT232H chip on it, but is functionally equivalent to the Adafruit FT232H breakout board for our purposes.
+I copied it into the repo so I could add my own comments explaining the config and to avoid problems with it changing with future releases of OpenOCD.

 JTAG Signal J-Link FT232H Raspberry Pi Color